FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 For now this method does nothing, but we want it to load a new fox from the [randomfox.ca API](https://randomfox.ca).
 First we have to check which endpoint we have to use.
 Looking at the [API](https://randomfox.ca/floof/), we learn that we need to use `https://randomfox.ca/floof` as our endpoint.
 It will provide a random fox image.

 To query this very simple API, we will perform a GET request via fetch.
 We will wrap our function with `async` and `await` to ensure that the front end awaits the result of the image fetch nicely.
 For now, let's simply print the query result to console.
-Still in `App.vue`, overwrite the `loadNewDog(){}` method by placing this snippet between the curly brackets:
+Still in `App.vue`, overwrite the `loadFox(){}` method by placing this snippet between the curly brackets:

 ```js
   loadFox: async function () {